NetaParash/IOT_Project/README.md

 The system does not measure water flow while you are tilting the bottle.
 The logic is as follows:

 1.  **Stability Check:** The `GyroSensor` (MPU6050) constantly monitors the bottle's movement.
-2.  **Sampling:** When the bottle becomes stable (accel/gyro variations drop below a threshold), the system begins sampling the water level.
+2.  **Sampling:** When the bottle becomes stable (accel/gyro variations drop below a threshold), the system begins sampling the water level, using the logic in `WaterLevelSensor.h`.
 3.  **Sliding Window:** It uses a sliding window (buffer) with 20 consecutive water-level readings.
 4.  **Calculation:** If all readings in the window are consistent, the system compares the **current stable level** against the **previous stable level**.
     * If `Current < Previous`, the difference is recorded as a **Drink Event**.